mcneel/computeclient_py/docs/Mesh.rst

    :return: A new mesh with soft edges.
    :rtype: rhino3dm.Mesh
+.. py:function:: QuadRemeshBrep(brep, parameters, multiple=False)

+   Create QuadRemesh from a Brep
+   Set Brep Face Mode by setting QuadRemeshParameters.PreserveMeshArrayEdgesMode

+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: rhino3dm.Mesh
+.. py:function:: QuadRemeshBrep1(brep, parameters, guideCurves, multiple=False)

+   Create Quad Remesh from a Brep

+   :param rhino3dm.Brep brep: Set Brep Face Mode by setting QuadRemeshParameters.PreserveMeshArrayEdgesMode
+   :param list[rhino3dm.Curve] guideCurves: A curve array used to influence mesh face layout \
+      The curves should touch the input mesh \
+      Set Guide Curve Influence by using QuadRemeshParameters.GuideCurveInfluence
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: rhino3dm.Mesh
+.. py:function:: QuadRemeshBrepAsync(brep, parameters, progress, cancelToken, multiple=False)

+   Quad remesh this brep async

+   :param rhino3dm.Brep brep: Set Brep Face Mode by setting QuadRemeshParameters.PreserveMeshArrayEdgesMode
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: Task<Mesh>
+.. py:function:: QuadRemeshBrepAsync1(brep, parameters, guideCurves, progress, cancelToken, multiple=False)

+   Quad remesh this brep async

+   :param rhino3dm.Brep brep: Set Brep Face Mode by setting QuadRemeshParameters.PreserveMeshArrayEdgesMode
+   :param list[rhino3dm.Curve] guideCurves: A curve array used to influence mesh face layout \
+      The curves should touch the input mesh \
+      Set Guide Curve Influence by using QuadRemeshParameters.GuideCurveInfluence
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: Task<Mesh>
+.. py:function:: QuadRemesh(thisMesh, parameters, multiple=False)

+   Quad remesh this mesh

+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: rhino3dm.Mesh
+.. py:function:: QuadRemesh1(thisMesh, parameters, guideCurves, multiple=False)

+   Quad remesh this mesh

+   :param list[rhino3dm.Curve] guideCurves: A curve array used to influence mesh face layout \
+      The curves should touch the input mesh \
+      Set Guide Curve Influence by using QuadRemeshParameters.GuideCurveInfluence
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: rhino3dm.Mesh
+.. py:function:: QuadRemeshAsync(thisMesh, parameters, progress, cancelToken, multiple=False)

+   Quad remesh this mesh async

+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: Task<Mesh>
+.. py:function:: QuadRemeshAsync1(thisMesh, parameters, guideCurves, progress, cancelToken, multiple=False)

+   Quad remesh this mesh async

+   :param list[rhino3dm.Curve] guideCurves: A curve array used to influence mesh face layout \
+      The curves should touch the input mesh \
+      Set Guide Curve Influence by using QuadRemeshParameters.GuideCurveInfluence
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: Task<Mesh>
+.. py:function:: QuadRemeshAsync2(thisMesh, faceBlocks, parameters, guideCurves, progress, cancelToken, multiple=False)

+   Quad remesh this mesh async

+   :param list[rhino3dm.Curve] guideCurves: A curve array used to influence mesh face layout \
+      The curves should touch the input mesh \
+      Set Guide Curve Influence by using QuadRemeshParameters.GuideCurveInfluence
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: Task<Mesh>
 .. py:function:: Reduce(thisMesh, desiredPolygonCount, allowDistortion, accuracy, normalizeSize, multiple=False)

    Reduce polygon count